cashfree/cashfree-bank-validation-node/README.md

 The following kit needs bank account details to validate the bank account.
 For a list of required fields go [here](https://dev.cashfree.com/api-reference/payouts-api#bank-validation)
 <br/>
-The kit picks up the bank account details from the app.js file validateBankDetails paramater object.
+The kit picks up the bank account details from the app.js file validateBankDetails parameter object.
 Required fields are:
   1. name: name of the account to be verified.
   2. phone: phone number of the account holder.
   3. bankAccount: bank account to be validated.